seeusman1/Thesis-rvex-rewrite/README.md

  - Modelsim.
 The system is tested using version SE 10.2a; older versions are known to crash when simulating the core.
  - Python 3.x
- - GNU make, GCC, diff/patch, wget, and probably some of the other usual dev tools.
+ - GNU make, GCC, diff/patch, wget, netcat, and probably some of the other usual dev tools.

 If you want to be able to (re)generate the documentation, you also need: